rackerlabs/rackspace-how-to/content/managed-operations/migrate-gogrid-cloud-servers-to-racksapce-cloud.md

 #### Rackspace regions

-Rackspace Public Cloud the following regions:
+The Rackspace Public Cloud is available in the following regions:

 -  Dallas-Fort Worth (DFW)
 -  Chicago (ORD)